We support a person’s transition from school age to adulthood with job skills training through strategically designed internships.

 This service is available only to students in their last year of school.

 Schools can make a referral for a student to participate in the Project Search program.
-Students are selected following an interview conducted by the host employer, vocational rehabilitation counselor and Adult Service program.
+Students are selected following an interview conducted by the host employer, vocational rehabilitation counselor, and Day Services program.
 This interviewing process starts in the year prior to the student’s last year of school.